 - Crowdsourced & Collaborative Transcription & Translation.
 Support your programming with an online component of public engagement of transcription and translation of primary source materials.

 - Deep Zoom.
 Collaborators can zoom to decipher difficult handwriting on uploaded documents.

 - Collaboration.
 Page level comments and discussion create a rich experience for transcribers to become more knowledgeable and precise over-time.

 - Version Control & Track Changes.
-Tools to oversee, track, control, and review projects so you can guide transcriptions for quality control.
+Tools to oversee, track, control, and review projects so you can maintain high-quality contributions.

 - Private Projects.
 Project owners can grant access to specific people only if they wish.
-Used to restrict editing to members of a small research team or to provide control over the project materials to members of indigenous communities.
+This can restrict access to projects to only staff members, members of a research group, or members of indigenous or descendant communities.

 - Integration Via IIIF & CONTENTdm.
 Import options to load collections and associated metadata as simply as entering URLs.